IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: $API_TOKEN" -X GET "$SERVER_URL/api/datasets/$ID/userPermissions"

-Know if a User can download at least one File from a Dataset Version
+Know If a User Can Download at Least One File from a Dataset Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This API call allows to know if the calling user can download at least one file of a dataset version.